rabsingh/Capstone-Project/README.md

 ---

 ## 4. User Stories & Use Cases
+  Agile project management methodology was used to plan the app's development.
+  Use Stories and Use Cases are listed below.
+  While the project management board is accesible from the Github repo link https://github.com/users/rabsingh/projects/8

 ### 4.1 User Stories
 - **As a parent**, I want to add members to my shopping list app so that they can use my app.